herraa1/msx-joyblue-v2/README.md

 [<img src="images/msx-joyblue-v2-build2-front-render.png" width="512"/>](images/msx-joyblue-v2-build2-front-render.png)

-Connection to the MSX general purpose ports is implemented using a DE9 joystick extension cables with a female DE9 connector on one side and a loose end on the other side.
+Connection to the MSX general purpose I/O interfaces is implemented using DE9 joystick extension cables with a female DE9 connector on one side and a loose end on the other side.
 The MSX joystick extension cable loose end is wired according to the following pinout mapping.

 | [<img src="images/msx_joystick-white-bg.png" height="100"/>](images/msx_joystick-white-bg.png) |